anujdhawan/gcp-provisioning/README.md

     * Admin SDK API
 4. The user must have access to view Users and Groups within the Organization's Google Admin Console.
 5. The Google API Python Client must be installed on the hosting machine
+6. The Python Requests package must be installed on the hosting machine
-6. A service account must be provisioned in the "Admin" GCP project
+7. A service account must be provisioned in the "Admin" GCP project
-7. Access to a valid GCP Billing Account
+8. Access to a valid GCP Billing Account